 Cash has remained the predominant mode of payment for almost all types of payments in Nepal.

-However, acceptance of electronic payments and cards is also rising in the country.
+However, the acceptance of electronic payments and cards is also rising in the country.
 Teller transactions are expected to wane as alternative banking channels have emerged.

 In recent times, we can see many disruptor fintech firms emerging in Nepal.
 Mobile and internet banking have slowly picked up.
 Digital wallet service providers are also working hard to promote cashless payment habits among citizens.
 The government has made it possible it is possible to pay revenue and all forms of taxes from mobile phones.
 This is expected to significantly affect the money withdrawal trend, as more and more will be making cashless payments, and thus no need to withdraw money.